umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 # Common Pitfalls & Anti-Patterns

 _This section is ultra important!
 It will describe many common pitfalls that developers fall in to.
-Some of the anti-patterns mentioned here can bring your site to a grinding halt, cause memory leaks, or just make your site unstable or perform poorly.
-Make sure you read this section - it might just save your site!_
+Some of the anti-patterns mentioned here can bring your site to a grinding halt, cause memory leaks, or make your site unstable or perform poorly.
+Make sure you read this section - it might save your site!_

 ## Usage of Singletons and Statics

 Generally speaking if you are writing software these days you should be using Dependency Injection principles.
-If you do this, you probably aren't using Singletons or Statics (and for the most part you shouldn't be!), however since Umbraco itself is not built with an IoC container to use out of the box you may find yourself using Umbraco's built in Singleton accessors like:
+If you do this, you probably aren't using Singletons or Statics (and for the most part you shouldn't be!).
+Since Umbraco itself is not built with an IoC container to use out of the box you may find yourself using Umbraco's built in Singleton accessors like:
 `ApplicationContext.Current` or `UmbracoContext.Current`.
 In most cases you shouldn't be using these Singleton accessors, it makes your code very difficult to test but more importantly using Singletons and Statics in your code make it very hard to manage, APIs become leaky and ultimately you'll end up with more problems than when you started.